Our Insights

 Woman building a website on WordPress

 Choosing the right website platform is crucial for the success of your business.
-Depending on the type of business you run, certain website platforms may be more beneficial than others.
-We are going to walk you through five of the top website builders and explain the pros and cons of each.
+Depending on your business model and goals, certain website platforms may be more beneficial than others.
+Here’s a breakdown of five leading website platforms and the pros and cons of each.

-WordPress is one of the most popular website CMS (content management system) platforms in the world, with over 455 million websites globally using the platform.
-Beginning as a simple blogging site in 2003, WordPress is now the most popular website CMS platform on the market today.
-At BoBella, we build about 75% of our clients’ websites using this platform.
+WordPress is one of the most widely used content management systems (CMS) in the world, powering over 40% of websites globally.
+Originally launched as a blogging platform in 2003, it has evolved into a highly flexible solution for a wide range of websites.
+At BoBella, we build about 75% of our clients’ websites on this platform.

 Here are some of the pros and cons of using WordPress :